Safeguarding - Child Protection

 Every School / Academy is required to follow a set procedure in cases of suspected child abuse.
 Head teachers and school safeguarding officers including services that work within our schools, such as the school nurse, are required to refer their concerns to the Child and Young Persons Services for further investigation.
 This helps us to ensure children at risk can be identified and supported quickly.
 This is intended to protect children from abuse and provide care where necessary.
 When a school refers a concern about a pupil to the Family Service or Social Services Department it is not accusing the parents/carers of abuse, but requesting that further investigation takes place to establish whether or not a child is at risk.

-Child protection at St. Josephs – Ellen Archer & Richard Hilton (School Safeguarding Officers)
+Child protection at St. Josephs – Richard Hilton & Helen Barber (School Safeguarding Officers)

 Kevin Murphy (School Safeguarding Governor)